 The advancement of these tools has also resulted in the use of predictive analytics to identify “unknowns” that previously could not be addressed, leading to an overall need for analysts that can succinctly identify which model best aligns with the type of unknown in each scenario.

 Linear regression is one of the most famous and historic modeling tools, according to Goulding.
-This model takes into account all the known data points on a graph and creates a straight line that travels through the center of those data points.
+This model considers all the known data points on a graph and creates a straight line that travels through the center of those data points.
 This line represents the smallest possible distance between all the points on the graph.
 A linear regression mathematical modeling tool can then base predictions about nonexistent data off of the relationship between this line and the existing data points.

 The linear regression model would take the data, plot it onto a graph, and establish a line down the center that properly depicts the smallest distance between all plotted data points.
 In this scenario, when that new patient arrives knowing only that their BMI is 31, a data analyst will be able to predict the patient’s cholesterol by looking at that line and seeing what cholesterol level most closely aligns with other patients who have a BMI of 31.

-Where linear regression uses only numeric data, mathematical models can also be used to make predictions about non-numerical factors.
+Whereas linear regression uses only numeric data, mathematical models can also be used to make predictions about non-numerical factors.
 Text mining is a perfect example.

 “Text mining is part of predictive analytics in the sense that analytics is all about finding the information I previously knew nothing about,” Goulding says.
 In this scenario, the tool takes data points in the form of text-based words or phrases and searches a giant database for those specific points.

 Sound Familiar?
-The algorithm used by Google or other search engines to bring up relevant links when you search for a specific keyword is example of text mining.
+The algorithm used by Google or other search engines to bring up relevant links when you search for a specific keyword is an example of text mining.

 Although tools like search engines—or even the “find” function you may use when searching for a word in a digital body of text—represent some common examples of text mining, there are also industry-specific instances where this type of predictive analytics comes into play.